 Here is our piece on veganism.
 We make arguments specifically for veganism, but it's a quick-glance guide to why we need to consider all kinds of animal harm in all the industries where they are employed for our use.

-(If you've got thirty minutes to change your life, you can also have a look at Peter Singer's lauded paper; contrary to popular belief, vegans are not always made by rubbing two energy crystals together, but sometimes also in the classroom.)
+(If you've got thirty minutes to change your life, you can also have a look at Peter Singer's lauded paper)

 Animals are harmed in the cosmetics industry in various ways.
 We'll look at three involving animal-derived ingredients, animal testing, and the effects of cosmetic byproducts on animals.